-That’s right: this means that your body is essentially already geared for the consumption of cannabinoids.
 Of course, this doesn’t mean that the human body is designed for it, just that there is a system already in place that the cannabinoids found in cannabis can make use of.

 THC is the psychoactive cannabinoid found in some strains of cannabis.
 The first thing you need to know about THC (delta9-tetrahydrocannabinol) is the difference between the compounds contained in raw and decarboxylated cannabis.

 Raw cannabis contains a compound called THCA (tetrahydrocannabinolic acid), which is not psychoactive.
 This is due to the presence of a molecule in THCA that turns it into an acid that prohibits the cannabinoids from binding to any cell receptors in your body and brain.
 By heating cannabis, the bonds between this molecule and the THC molecule decompose, leaving the THC molecule free to bind with the cell receptors in your brain and body when you consume it.
 This is what causes you to get “high.”

 These bonds also decompose naturally over time, which is why decarboxylation also occurs when your cannabis ages but at a much lower rate than heating.

 The cannabinoid THC is also responsible for the buzz and psychoactive effects during a high.
 It has been known to cause feelings of elevation or, in some cases, sleepiness, bliss, and euphoria.